 There is little if any engagement with child health professionals, mental health professionals or research into the harms of sexualisation or objectification of women despite increasing community awareness and concerns into these issues.
 Collective Shout have called for codes to reflect the growing body of research in regard to the sexualisation of girls and the objectification of women.

 Over the last ten years there has been a significant body of global research into the sexualisation of children, as well as the role of media and advertising, and negative physical and mental health outcomes for young people.
-The bombardment of sexualized imagery has the effect of normalizing sexist attitudes.
+The bombardment of sexualised imagery has the effect of normalising sexist attitudes.

 Advertisers have an ethical responsibility not to use sexual exploitation to sell products and services, but in Australia, they are not being held to account as there are no codes regarding the psychological harm done to the viewer.